fairlearn/fairlearn/docs/user_guide/mitigation.rst

 this example, unless specified otherwise, we will be using the :ref:`clinical hospital readmissions dataset<hospital_readmissions_dataset>`.

+.. _default_predictions:

 Classifier: Default predictions
 ********************************
-The classifier we will be using throughout this example is a RandomForestClassifier.
+The classifier we will be using throughout this example is a `RandomForestClassifier <https:// scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_.
 We first investigate the output when we call predict on this estimator, without using :class:`Thresholder`.
 This means all groups are thresholded at 0.5 (this is the default threshold used by most classification algorithms).